ShahreerIrfan/Restaurant-Management-System-RMMS-Java/README.md

 ## Introduction

-The Restaurant Management System is a Java-based application designed to streamline the operations of a restaurant.
-It allows restaurant staff to manage the menu, take orders, and handle customer information efficiently.
-This system is designed to be user-friendly and provides essential functionalities to manage day-to-day restaurant operations.
+Welcome to the Restaurant Management System, a comprehensive Java-based application designed to streamline the operations of a restaurant.
+Our system facilitates efficient management of menus, orders, and customer information, ensuring a smooth day-to-day operation.

 ## System Requirements

-- Java Development Kit (JDK) 8 or above
+- **Java Development Kit (JDK) 8 or above**
-- Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse
+- **Integrated Development Environment (IDE) like IntelliJ IDEA or Eclipse**
-- MySQL Database
+- **MySQL Database**
-- JDBC Driver for MySQL
+- **JDBC Driver for MySQL**

 ## Installation